How can I find someone to conduct a humanist funeral?

 Sometimes people tell us that they agree with the humanist worldview, and even agree with what we want to achieve in our public affairs work, but that this work seems somehow “negative”.

 Social and civic reform, engaging in the public square as part of active and ethical citizenship, have always been important parts of Humanism.
 Any campaigning organisation can sometimes seem negative, but it is important to remember that every campaign against something is a campaign in favour of positive change.
 We campaigned against the blasphemy laws because we are in favour of free speech, we campaign against ‘faith’ schools because we support inclusive education.
 Sometimes it is best to campaign ‘against’ something, sometimes ‘for’ something.
 Often, we make clear both what needs to change and then give positive reasons why that is the case.

-The BHA also positively promotes Humanism, producing resources for schools, supporting local humanist groups, hosting events and lectures, and publishing successful booklets, which always sell out.
+Humanists UK also positively promotes Humanism, producing resources for schools, supporting local humanist groups, hosting events and lectures, and publishing successful booklets, which always sell out.

 Also, when religious groups share our aims, we work with them to achieve our common goals.
-We successfully co-founded the Accord coalition, for example, where we work alongside religious groups and individuals (as well as various human rights organisations and teachers’ unions) on an ongoing basis, in favour of inclusive and non-discriminatory schools.
+We successfully co-founded the Accord coalition, for example, where we work alongside religious groups and individuals (as well as various human rights organisations and teachers’ unions) on an on-going basis, in favour of inclusive and non-discriminatory schools.

 Where is my nearest local humanist group?

 How do I get in touch with my nearest local humanist group?

 See our page on Affiliated Local Groups.
 At this location you can find an index of local groups by region (see the sidebar navigation on that page) as well as a Google Map of all affiliated local, student and special interest groups.
 Also see the bi-monthly Groups Newsletter.

 How do I get in touch with Patron X?